 Comox Valley International Airport (YQQ) has a 10,000 foot runway and is the second largest Airport on Vancouver Island.
 YQQ annually serves 350k passengers from central and northern Vancouver Island with daily direct flights to/from Calgary, Edmonton and Vancouver onboard WestJet, Air Canada, and Pacific Coastal Airlines.
 Harbour Air provides direct and convenient harbour to harbour service between Comox Harbour and downtown Vancouver.
 Vancouver Island Air also provides charter service from YQQ to the Victoria.

 The Comox Valley is served by Provincial Highway #19A and the Inland Island Highway #19.
 The completion of the new highway has dramatically changed the economies of Island communities, making them more competitive and reducing both the time and costs of transportation.
 Most major freight companies are well represented in the Valley and two Valley-based fright companies offer services to Island points as well as the mainland.

-Rail service is no longer running on Vancouver Island, but there continues to be ongoing dialogue about opening the service.
+Rail service is no longer running on Vancouver Island.